Devil Wears Prada 2 star says new film has been a ‘rude awakening’

 Emily Blunt says Devil Wears Prada 2 has been a ‘rude awakening’

-Blunt is reprising her role as Emily Charlton for the highly-anticipated film

-Actor Emily Blunt has revealed that returning to the wardrobe of The Devil Wears Prada for the upcoming sequel has been a rude awakening.
+Actor Emily Blunt has said that returning to the wardrobe of The Devil Wears Prada for the forthcoming sequel has been a rude awakening.

-The 42-year-old says that she prefers casual, baggy clothing in her day-to-day life.
-“I quite like oversized; I like to hide, I like to shroud,” explained the star.
+The 42-year-old prefers casual, baggy clothing in her day-to-day life.
+“I quite like oversized; I like to hide, I like to shroud,” said the star.

 Therefore, swapping trainers for the heels preferred by her character felt “wild”.